-Kilgallen and Partners Consulting Engineers have been appointed by Kildare County Council to undertake a Strategic Flood Risk Assessment (SFRA) for the Sallins Local Area Plan in accordance with the Core Strategy and in accordance with the Guidelines referenced above.
+Kilgallen and Partners Consulting Engineers have been appointed by Kildare County Council to undertake a Strategic Flood Risk Assessment (SFRA) for the Clane Local Area Plan 2017 to 2023 in accordance with the Core Strategy and in accordance with the Guidelines referenced above.

-It is recommended that the SFRA is adopted as a 'Living Document' and reviewed regularly and updated with any new relevant information that may become available during the lifetime of the Sallins Local Area Plan.
+It is recommended that the SFRA is adopted as a 'Living Document' and reviewed regularly and updated with any new relevant information that may become available during the lifetime of the Clane Local Area Plan.